owocki/quotify/readme.md

 # What

-Quotify: A python library for creating inspirational images
+Quotify: A python library for creating inspirational quote images

 Creates inspiring quotes with beautiful backgrounds, like these: